Executive Summary: What are the Top 10 Retail Industry Trends in 2026?

 Startups also utilize collaborative analytics to personalize the customer experience across various channels.
 Clustering data from first and third-party business sources into targeted segments yields valuable insights across key performance indicators.

-Big data analytics in the retail market is expected to reach USD 7.73 billion in 2025 and grow at a CAGR of 21.20% to reach USD 20.22 billion by 2030.
+Big data analytics in the retail market is valued at USD 7.73 billion in 2025 and is projected to reach USD 20.22 billion by 2030, growing at a CAGR of 21.20%.

 In addition, the optimization of product placement and pricing strategies through such analytics enhances sales and profitability.
 These numerous opportunities for innovation and streamlining make big data one of the top retail industry trends.